kiraistakenlol/epunch/README.md

 - Avoid leaving comments.
 - Always use types, avoid `any`.
 - The website is developed with a mobile-first approach.

+**Common-UI Package**
+- Built as a Vite library with bundled CSS containing Bootstrap, Bootstrap Icons, and mobile-first base styles.
+- Components use React Bootstrap for consistent UI patterns.
+- CSS is imported once per app in `global.css` files, not in individual components.
+- Package exports both JavaScript components and CSS bundle via separate entry points.

 **User App (Frontend)**
 - For real-time updates, implement polling or server-sent events from backend API